By Tony Attwood

 And so we ask the question: why bother?
 Why produce this song?
 Why put it as the opening song of your first double album?

-Is there a pattern?
-In one sense no, for neither Rainy Day nor Sad Eyed Lady are remotely near the quality of the opening and conclusion of those two previous albums.
-But in a sense yes, because this is the time when Dylan got a lot of criticism for moving from the folk of the solo guitar and singer, and instead gave us a rock band.
-But what he also gave us after moving over to an electric band was incredibly serious and insightful, often mournful songs, songs which compound metaphor upon metaphor, challenging us to see everyday life in a totally new way.
+Of course it is hard to compare Rainy Day with Rolling Stone or Subterranean.
+But in a sense yes, because Dylan had been giving us, with the rock band, incredibly serious and insightful, often mournful songs, songs which compound metaphor upon metaphor, challenging us to see everyday life in a totally new way.
 He gave us vicious songs, love songs, atmospheric songs and yes comic songs.
-Just consider for a moment the lyrics of Leopard-Skin Pill-Box Hat
+Just consider for a moment the lyrics of Leopard-Skin Pill-Box Hat:

 Well, you look so pretty in it